sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 **Problem**
 ++++++

-When Clicking on Test Connection seeing http failure response for http://host_ip:8080/testConnection: 403 Forbidden
+When Clicking on Test Connection seeing:

+http failure response for http://host_ip:8080/testConnection: 403 Forbidden

 Possible causes are: